lukehsiao/CribSense/docs/setup/troubleshooting.md

 ### IR LED is not working

 - Can you see any red color from IR LED?
 You should be able to see it when the LED is powered on.
 - Check the polarity of connection.
-Reverse +5V and GND won't work.
+If +5V and GND are reversed, it won't work.
 - Connect the LED to a power supply with 5V/0.5A voltage/current limit.
 Normally it should consumes 0.2A at 5V.
+If it does not, you LED may be malfunctioning.

 ### CribSense is detecting motion even though there isn't an infant